If you have any kind of health issue, please pay attention to the role of your digestive system (even if it feels unrelated to your problem).

 - A worsening of symptoms if you eat fermented foods

-The large intestine includes the caecum, colon, rectum and anus.
-This is where your microflora live (well the majority of them anyway) and this microflora breaks down any remaining carbohydrates and proteins.
-Your microflora perform a wonderful process called fermentation which produces Vitamin K and some B Vitamins (like B12), as well as supports your immune system by taking care of any pathogenic and opportunistic bacteria, fungi and yeasts.
-You can read more about how your microflora impacts your health here.
+This is where your beneficial microflora lives (well the majority of them anyway).
+This microflora breaks down any remaining carbohydrates and proteins.
+Your microflora performs a wonderful process called fermentation which produces Vitamin K and some B Vitamins (like B12), as well as supports your immune system by taking care of any pathogenic and opportunistic bacteria, fungi and yeasts.

 If your large intestine isn’t functioning as well as it should you may experience: